 Chest pain should never be ignored.
 Remember: when in doubt, get checked out.

-As a nationally accredited Chest Pain Center, the Emergency Department at Central Maine Medical Center provides a faster, higher level of care to patients with heart attack symptoms.
+The Chest Pain Center at the Emergency Department at Central Maine Medical Center provides a faster, higher level of care to patients with heart attack symptoms.
 Our physicians are trained to deliver specialized care during the early stages of a cardiac event — when treatment is critical to saving lives and preserving heart muscle.
 We’re also able to monitor patients when it is not certain that they are having a heart attack, ensuring that they’re not sent home too quickly or needlessly admitted to the hospital.

 Our proven process includes: